0paziz/0paziz/README.md

-<h2 align="left">Hey 👋!
-My name is Abdiaziz and I'm a frontend developer, from Somalia</h2>
+<p align="left">Hey 👋!
+My name is Abdiaziz and I'm a frontend developer, from Somalia</p>

 <h3 align="left">Connect with me:</h3>